 landing site: a three standard deviation area around the nominal impact point for the return of a space objector reusable launch vehicle, including high power rockets.

-launch: defined in the Space (Launches and Returns) Act 2018 [1] as the launch of:

-(a) a space object, means launch the whole or a part of the object into an area beyond the distance of 100 km above mean sea level, or attempt to do so; or

-(b) a high power rocket, means launch the rocket into an area that is not beyond the distance of 100 km above mean sea level, or attempt to do so.

 launch applicant: the applicant for a permit under the Act.

-launch facility licence: means a licence granted under section 18 of the Act.

-launch vehicle: means any technology designed to project objects into space or near to space, including expendable launch vehicles, reusable launch vehicles, high power rockets and all technologies requiring a launch permit or high power rocket permit.
+launch mission: for the purposes of flight safety analyses, a launch mission begins with lift off, ends at orbital insertion, and includes impacts from all planned debris released prior to orbital insertion (or final impact for a suborbital mission).

+launch vehicle: means a vehicle built to operate in, or place a payload in, outer space or a suborbital rocket.

 nominal impact point: planned or intended impact point of scheduled debris or for the return of a space object or high power rocket.

-overseas payload permit: means a permit granted under section 46B of the Act.
+nominal trajectory: a nominal trajectory is a single simulated trajectory of the launch or re-entry vehicle where all vehicle aerodynamic parameters are as expected, all vehicle internal and external systems perform exactly as planned, and there are no external perturbing influences other than the nominal atmospheric drag and gravity.
+The nominal trajectory can be thought of as the “planned” normal trajectory with all perturbations set to zero.

+normal trajectory: a set of normal trajectories include the effects of statistical perturbations on vehicle performance and aerodynamic parameters sampled across uncertainty ranges assigned to each flight performance or environmental parameter.
+The normal trajectory set is often referred to as the set of “dispersed” trajectories.

 population centre: a person, group of persons or area of population, considered as a single entity for the purpose of the methodology of risk determination.

 public: all persons except those directly participating in the launch or return.

 re-entry: entry of a space object or high power rocket into the Earth’s atmosphere.

+re-entry vehicle: a vehicle designed to return from Earth orbit or outer space to Earth substantially intact.
+A reusable launch vehicle that is designed to return from Earth orbit or outer space to Earth substantially intact is a re-entry vehicle.

 return authorisation: means an authorisation given under section 46L of the Act for the return of a space object to a landing area in Australia.

-reusable launch vehicle (RLV): a launch vehicle that includes the recovery of some or all of the component stages.
+return mission: return missions include both controlled and uncontrolled re-entries.
+In this context, a return mission with a controlled re-entry begins with the final commitment to enter the atmosphere from orbit (or otherwise from outer space) and ends when all vehicle components associated with the re-entry come to rest on the Earth (or are otherwise secured).

+reusable launch vehicle (RLV): a launch vehicle that is designed to return to Earth substantially intact and therefore may be launched more than one time or that contains vehicle stages that may be recovered by a launch operator for future use in the operation of a substantially similar launch vehicle.

 risk isopleth: a line on a map connecting places of equal risk.